 If they only have 1 nap a day at a set time, what time is it?

 What is the sleep environment like?

 If your provider enforces a 1 nap policy, it will most likely be around 12 noon.
 If that is the case and your child is still taking 2 naps a day (which most are and should be at that age), then my suggestion is to establish proper sleep and give yourself at least 4 weeks to transition down to 1 nap in order to make it a smooth transition.

 If your provider will provide a morning and afternoon nap- PERFECT!
-When your child knows how to fall asleep on their own, all you have to do is tell your caregiver what you do for their little nap routine and ta-daaaaa a sleeping baby!
-Sometimes it takes a couple weeks for little ones get used to the army of cribs all lined up in a room but some adapt with no issues!
+When your child knows how to fall asleep on their own, all you have to do is tell your caregiver what you do for their little nap routine and ta-daaaaa!- a sleeping baby!
+Sometimes it takes a couple of weeks for little ones to get used to the army of cribs all lined up in a room but some adapt with no issues!